zainansari0417/csci3055u-project-template/README.md

 ## Style of Programming

 > _Haskell is what is known as a functional programming language.
 This means that Haskell treats all computation as the evaluation of mathematical functions.
 Functional programming relies on a function only depending on it's arguments without regarding it's global or local state.
 Haskell has first class and higher order functions.
 Iteration is achieved using recursion in functional programming because of the fact that there are no loops.
 Since there are no loops, you would have to define a recursive function to recursively iterate over the argument.
-Haskell can only compute for te current value of global constants.
+Haskell can only compute for the current value of global constants.
 It cannot change or modify its value.
 While Haskell is mostly pure, which means there are no side effects in memory or I/O, it does allow the use of arrays._

 ## Meta-Programming